skalarproduktraum/phd-thesis/chapters/interface-efficiency.md

 # Quantifying Interface Efficiency

 The efficiency of Human-Computer Interfaces can be measured in various ways, such as watching different types of users — unexperienced vs. experienced — use a specific interface and evaluating their actions subjectively, or by trying to come up with a mathematical model of how the user will interact a specific interface.
-In this chapter we are going to explore the latter possibility, in the form of an extension of the GOMS model:
+In this chapter we are going to explore the latter possibility, in the form of an extension of the widely-used and validated Keystroke-Level Model (KLM).
+We start with an introduction to the original model, and example calculations for two interfaces achieving the same task.

-## The GOMS Model for Quantifying Interface Efficiency
+## The Keystroke-Level Model for Quantifying Interface Efficiency

 A widely used model for quantification the efficiency of an interface is a model based on defining \textbf{G}oals, a set of \textbf{O}perators used as instruments, a set of \textbf{M}ethods to achieve the defined Goals, and a definition of \textbf{S}election rules how to discern competing methods, in short _GOMS_.
 The GOMS model, or it's original version, _CMN-GOMS_, the  was introduced in 1980 by Card, Moran, and Newell [@Card:1980kl] and can help to predict the time taken by an experienced user to perform a given task.
 It soon turned out it was relatively difficult to build a CMN-GOMS-based predictor, and the authors published a highly simplified version of it, the _Keystroke-Level Model_ (KLM) [@Card:1980kl].